-We are pleased to tell you that the Plan received a further £17m from the Canadian Estate in December 2018 which means that overall recoveries have now increased to £1,110m.
+We are pleased to tell you that the Plan received a further £55.8m from the UK Estate in July 2019 which means that overall recoveries have now increased to £1,166m.
 We still expect that further receipts will lead to a total recovery figure in excess of £1,200m.

 We wrote to you in October 2018 with details of amounts and how each member’s benefits had been secured following the Plan’s departure from PPF assessment.
 We have received many letters of thanks from grateful members and the Trustee Board would like to acknowledge receipt of this feedback and to thank all members for their patience and support over the past ten years.
 We are delighted that our strategy on recoveries and our approach to the buyout process has generated such a wide level of member satisfaction.
 The process is not quite complete and for eligible members we anticipate a further allocation of Plan funds during 2019.
 Once again, thank you for your comments and may we take this opportunity to wish you and your families all the best for the New Year.